naorinh/TransForm/README.md

 T | start of thread
 R | Read
 W | Write
+WPTE | PTE Write
 ptw | ptwalk
 F | MFENCE
 I | INVLPG
 a*n* | Address *n*
-m | Read half of a read-modify-write
+m | Read from a read-modify-write

 ## Test Comparison

 To compare tests that can be synthesized by TransForm against existing tests, we have a script that categorizes inputted tests as:
-1. minimal and synthesizable as-is
+1. minimal and synthesizable verbatim
 2. can be minimized and then synthesized
-3. always permitted but can be synthesized as subset of larger test
+3. uninteresting or requires a higher bound

-The comparison tool uses a default bound of 10 instructions to check if tests fall into these categories.
-If not, they require a higher bound.
+The comparison tool uses a default bound of 9 instructions with the x86t_elt model and ELTs from prior work to check if the ELTs from prior work fall into these categories.
 This bound can be changed in each tso_transistency_perturbed_*.als model in the fact under the `// check if synthesized` comment.
+ELTs that are compared are listed in the tests.txt file.
+Using a different set of tests requires adding the tests to each model file and listing them in tests.txt.

 Usage:

-    python test_comparison.py
+    $PYTHON test_comparison.py

 ## Questions?